 How Have Feminists Fought Back So Far?

 The feminist movement has responded to these attacks by striking back in spectacular ways.
 The Women's March on Jan.
 21 drew out millions of women and allies across the country to protest against the new president.
-And on March 8 the highly anticipated Day Without a Woman event raised awareness about women's roles in the economy and in society by encouraging them to go on strike or protest in other ways.
+And the highly anticipated Day Without a Woman event on March 8 raised awareness about women's roles in the economy and in society by encouraging them to go on strike or protest in other ways.
 People have also shown their support by donating to women's organizations; in one highly publicized case, Planned Parenthood received tens of thousands of dollars in donations from people in VP Mike Pence's name as a form of tongue-in-cheek protest.
 Additionally, there has been an unprecedented surge in women interested in running for office, with thousands of women reaching out to Democrat associations like Emily's List and Run for Something, which encourage women and millennials to get involved politically.

 How Can Men Help?